Lauren Bowles

 Lauren Bowles is an American actress.

 Early life

 Bowles majored in drama at New York University.

 Career

 Bowles has appeared in numerous TV shows, including Arrested Development, CSI: Crime Scene Investigation, Judging Amy and Private Practice.
-She has appeared with Louis-Dreyfus in programs such as Seinfeld, as a waitress at the diner; The New Adventures of Old Christine, Watching Ellie, and Veep.
+She has appeared with her maternal half-sister, Julia Louis-Dreyfus, in programs such as Seinfeld, as a waitress at the diner; The New Adventures of Old Christine, Watching Ellie, and Veep.
 She has also appeared in some feature films.
 In April 2010, she was cast as Holly Cleary, a Wiccan, in the vampire television series True Blood.

-She currently appears on XM radio's Take Five channel, where she does features for their Five Minute Magazine.
+She previously appeared on XM Radio's Take Five channel, doing features for their Five Minute Magazine.

 Personal life

 In 2004, Bowles married actor Patrick Fischler, whom she met in college.
 Their daughter, Fia Lucille Fischler, was born in April 2009.